 The offer price was determined on the basis of the assessment carried out by the advisor Mediobanca and also taking into account the capital value of EPCG, below which the Government of Montenegro would not have sold the quota especially if you consider that a part of the privatisation was carried out through an increase in capital.

-EPCG is the only electricity producer and distributor in Montenegro.
-Since approximately 3/4 of the installed capacity consist of hydroelectric power plants, actual production depends much on weather conditions.
+EPCG is the only distributor and the key player in Montenegro electricity generation.
+Since about ¾ of the installed capacity consists of hydroelectric plants, actual production heavily depends on weather conditions.

-The domestic demand for electricity in Montenegro has historically been about 4 TWh/year.
+The domestic demand for electricity in Montenegro currently stands at 3.5 TWh.